Choose your AI interviewer’s voice and configure how participants will interact with your study. These settings shape the participant experience.

 Proceeding to the Next Step

-Once you’ve selected your interviewer voice and configured the interview mode:- Review your selections
+Once you’ve selected your interviewer voice and configured the interview mode:

 - Click Save & Continue to proceed to Step 5: Test Your Conversation